-Asset-based lending – also known as asset-based finance – refers to a financial agreement in which a business borrows money against collateral such as inventory, machinery or equipment, or against financial assets like accounts receivable.
+Asset-based lending - also known as asset-based finance - refers to an agreement under which a company borrows money against collateral.

 A typical asset-based finance agreement works in the following way:

-ABC Supplier Ltd. needs access to short-term funding of £10,000, as it is currently working with delayed invoice payment terms up to 120-days with overseas customers and needs to pay its own suppliers.
+ABC Supplier Ltd needs access to short-term funding of £10 000 (GBP) to pay its manufacturing costs, as it is currently offering invoice payment terms of up to 120 days to its overseas Buyers.

 So, ABC Supplier Ltd applies for asset-based lending with a finance provider.
-The provider agrees to finance 90% of the desired amount – valued at £9,000 – by securing the loan against ABC Supplier Ltd’s assets.
+The provider agrees to finance 90% of the desired amount – valued at £9 000 (GBP) – by securing the loan against ABC Supplier Ltd’s assets.

-The loan is secured against ABC Supplier Ltd’s accounts receivable, worth £10,000 – with the understanding that if it doesn’t meet the repayment terms, the lender will take ownership of those financial assets.
+The loan is secured against ABC Supplier Ltd’s equipment, worth £10 000 (GBP) – with the understanding that if it doesn’t meet the repayment terms the lender will take ownership of that equipment.

-ABC Supplier Ltd receives timely payment from its overseas customers and pays its lender back in full and on time.
+ABC Supplier Ltd receives timely payment from its overseas customers and pays back the lender in full and on time.
 The loan agreement ends and there are no long-term obligations or repayment terms.

-There are many benefits of asset-based finance for businesses, including:
+There are many benefits of asset-based lending, including the following:

 This article is authored by the Stenn research team and is part of our educational series.